NeST: Neuron Selective Tuning for LLM Safety: Experimental Results

-Figure~\ref{fig:utility-analysis} compares model performance before and after \ourname{} fine-tuning on the outlined benchmarks, using standard accuracy as the evaluation metric.
-Overall, \ourname{} preserves model utility across all benchmarks, with only minor performance changes.
+As shown in Figure~\ref{fig:utility-analysis}, \ourname{} preserves model utility across all benchmarks, with only minor performance changes.
 On GSM8K, the average accuracy drops by only 0.9 percentage points (from 61.2\% to 60.3\%).
 Similarly, ARC shows a modest average decrease from 74.0\% to 69.1\%, while MMLU exhibits a small drop from 60.9\% to 57.2\%.
-Although some smaller models, such as gemma-2b-it, show more noticeable declines, several models including Qwen2.5-14B, Qwen3-4B, and Phi-4 maintain or slightly improve performance.
+Although some smaller models, such as gemma-2b-it, show more noticeable declines, several models, including Qwen2.5-14B, Qwen3-4B, and Phi-4, maintain or slightly improve performance.
+Indeed, GSM8K, ARC, and MMLU count refusals as incorrect answers; preserved (and sometimes improved) performance suggests NeST does not cause over-refusal.
 These results indicate that \ourname{} preserves model capability across diverse reasoning tasks without substantially degrading utility.